 Male Saint Bernard height is up to 26 – 28 Inch and weight are 140 – 180 pounds.
 Female 26 – 28 inches and weight are 120 – 140 pounds.

-Generally, this breed is healthy, not all saints having a disease but we have to take precaution.
+Generally, this breed is healthy, not all saints having a disease but we have to take precautions.

 Saint Bernard Health Problems

 Cardiovascular disease is a major problem in St. Bernard’s Dogs (especially cardiomyopathy and tricuspid valve disease).

 These diseases are their second major problem.
 Hip Dysplasia, Elbow Dysplasia, Cruciate Ligament, Panosteitis, Osteochondritis, Wobble Syndrome, etc. can be affected at any time.